Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/guide/multi_node/barebones.rst

 Launch the script on your cluster
 *********************************

-**Step 1**: Upload the training script and all other files it needs to the cluster.
+**Step 1**: Upload the training script and all needed files to the cluster.
 Each node needs access to the same files.
 If the nodes don't attach to a shared network drive, you'll need to upload the files to each node separately.